buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="central-asian_kudara" %}
 - While largely not Buddhist today, the deserts of Central Asia were key to the medieval spread of Buddhism.

-{% include content_blurb.html category="articles" slug="story-of-the-horse-king_appleton" %}
-- One story, five countries.
-- Shows how each nation where Buddhism spread adapted the Indic mythology to explain their own local conditions, and gives us a fascinating window into the spread of Buddhism across Asia.

 {% include content_blurb.html category="reference" slug="electronic-atlas-of-monasteries_ciolek" blurb="Take a second to appreciate the explosive spread of Buddhism across Asia shown in these maps of medieval monasteries." %}